paulusel/quixote/README.md

 ```
 git clone https://github.com/paulusel/quixote
 cd quixote
-mvn compile
+gradle build
 ```

 Runnable packages or executables are not provided for the moment.
-But compiled classes could be run with exec plugin of maven.
+But compiled classes could be run with gradle.

 ```
-mvn exec:java
+gradle run
 ```